Other / mixed grade configuration · Monmouth, IL

 What is the racial and ethnic makeup of Lincoln Early Childhood School?

-The largest demographic group at Lincoln Early Childhood School is White at 50.0%.
-The school serves a diverse student body in Monmouth, IL.
+The largest demographic group at Lincoln Early Childhood School is White at 50.0% of enrollment, in Monmouth, IL.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 67.4/100.

 What is the Resource Investment Index for Lincoln Early Childhood School?

-Lincoln Early Childhood School has a Resource Investment Index of 39/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Lincoln Early Childhood School has a Resource Investment Index of 40/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page